Chapter Thirty-Seven: The Purity of a Soul

 "Do you know how to learn Dragon Vein Magic?"
 Itsuki asked.

 "Wyndia told me it requires receiving a blessing from a Dragon," Ren answered.
 "Beyond that, I have no idea.
-She hasn't told me much about it other than that and the fact that it requires a lot of energy at her current level to cast it."
+She hasn't told me much about it.
+I'm guessing it takes a lot of energy to cast though since she's always been tired out after using it."

 "Okay.
 How about you tell me about the Leruno incident then?"
 Itsuki asked.